temporalio/documentation/docs/server/production-deploy.md

 See the [versions & dependencies page](/docs/server/versions-and-dependencies/) for precise versions we support together with these features.

 Kubernetes is not required for Temporal, but it is popular anyway.
-We do maintain [a Helm chart](https://github.com/temporalio/helm-charts) as a reference and we recently hosted a YouTube discussion on how we think about the Kubernetes ecosystem in relation to Temporal.
+We do maintain [a Helm chart](https://github.com/temporalio/helm-charts) as a reference.
+We also [hosted a YouTube discussion](https://www.youtube.com/watch?v=11I87HKS_NM) on how we think about the Kubernetes ecosystem in relation to Temporal.

 ### Configuration